khijikata/khijikata.github.io/_pages/about.md

   - /about.html
 ---

-This is the personal webpage of Keiichiro HIJIKATA.
+This is the personal webpage of Keiichiro Hijikata.